Wet combing treatment (also called 'bug-busting') is a natural way of removing head lice from the head without using lotions or sprays to kill them.

 - After you have combed the whole head, rinse out the conditioner.

-You need to do the above routine at least four times, every four days.
+You need to do the above routine at least four times, with four days between each session.
 The number of sessions required depends on the last time you see lice:

 - The first combing session should remove all hatched head lice but does not remove eggs.
 Therefore lice that hatch from eggs after the first session may still be present.